paihari/syntropAI/documentation/multicloud-platform-provisioner.md

 ---

 The **Multicloud Platform Provisioner** is a tool designed to simplify the provisioning of infrastructure, platforms, and services across multiple cloud providers (Azure, AWS, and OCI).
 It is built with modular components to ensure flexibility, scalability, and adaptability to changes in cloud service catalogs.

+## Use Cases

+### 1. Infrastructure/Cloud Architects
+- **Objective**: Design and provision complex multicloud architectures.
+- **How**: Use the Provisioner to simplify and standardize resource provisioning across Azure, AWS, and OCI.

+### 2. DevOps Engineers
+- **Objective**: Automate and streamline resource provisioning across hyperscalers.
+- **How**: Leverage the Provisioner to execute repeatable workflows and ensure compliance with organizational standards.

+---

 ## Components